qwding101/SpecPP/README.md

 This R package performs spectral analysis of multivariate spatial point patterns observed in a rectangular region ([Ding et al., 2025](https://arxiv.org/abs/2502.09948)).
-By specifying a parametric model for the intensity, it extracts the frequency‐domain characteristics of your data by smoothing the periodogram.
-Key features of this tool include spectral density estimation, cross-validated bandwidth selection, spectrum visualization, and coherence analysis.
+By smoothing the periodogram, it extracts the frequency‐domain characteristics of your data.
+Key features of this package include spectral density estimation, cross-validated bandwidth selection, spectrum visualization, and coherence analysis.

 ## Installation